IATI/IATI-Guidance/en/upgrades/nonembedded-codelist-changelog.rst

      - Code
      - Organisation
      - Discussion
+   * - 20th November 2015
+     - XI-IATI-IFDC
+     - International Fertilizer Development Center
+     - See `Add Entry for International Fertilizer Development Center in Non Embedded Codelist <http://support.iatistandard.org/entries/83734349-Add-Entry-for-International-Fertilizer-Development-Center-in-Non-Embedded-Codelist>`__ on the support forum.
+   * - 28th October 2015
+     - XI-IATI-EBRD
+     - European Bank for Reconstruction and Development
+     - See `Add An Entry For EBRD To The IATI Organisation Identifier Codelist <http://support.iatistandard.org/entries/81933269-Add-An-Entry-For-EBRD-To-The-IATI-Organisation-Identifier-Codelist>`__ on the support forum.
+   * - 8th May 2015
+     - XI-IATI-EC_FPI
+     - European Commission – Service for Foreign Policy Instruments
+     - See `Add An Entry For EC DG FPI To The IATI Organisation Identifier Codelist <http://support.iatistandard.org/entries/81493225-Add-An-Entry-For-EC-DG-FPI-To-The-IATI-Organisation-Identifier-Codelist>`__ on the support forum.
+   * - 8th May 2015
+     - XI-IATI-EC_NEAR
+     - European Commission - Neighbourhood and Enlargement Negotiations
+     - See `Add An Entry For EC DG NEAR To The IATI Organisation Identifier Codelist <http://support.iatistandard.org/entries/81488265-Add-An-Entry-For-EC-DG-NEAR-To-The-IATI-Organisation-Identifier-Codelist>`__ on the support forum.
    * - 25th February 2015
      - 1001
      - The Coca-Cola Export Corporation
      - See `Add Coca-Cola To The IATI Organisation Identifier Codelist <http://support.iatistandard.org/entries/79006865-Add-Coca-Cola-To-The-IATI-Organisation-Identifier-Codelist>`__ on the support forum.

 New codes added to other non-embedded codelists
 -----------------------------------------------